Texas Tech University

 7. Cancellation of Payroll Deduction

 a.
-Employees may cancel their membership to the Student Recreation and Aquatic Center and obtain a cancellation of payroll deduction form from the Department of University Recreation, Room 202 of the Student Recreation Center.
+Employees may cancel their membership to the Student Recreation and Aquatic Center by obtaining and completing a cancellation of payroll deduction form from University Recreation, Room 202 of the Student Recreation Center.
 An employee should not contact Human Resources or Payroll & Tax Services directly.

 b.
 Once the form is reviewed, University Recreation will forward the cancellation form to Human Resources.
 Membership will be stopped on the date as provided on the form received from University Recreation.